Updated October 6, 2022

 Wrist sprains are typically caused by an injury to the scapholunate ligament.
 This ligament connects the scaphoid and lunate bones, which sit at the bottom of the wrist.

-Because their symptoms are so similar, it is vital to see a doctor to correctly determine the injury so you can get the best medical care possible.
+Because the symptoms of a fractured or sprained wrist are so similar, it is vital to see a doctor for the correct diagnosis to get the best medical care possible.

 Wrist Fracture Symptoms

 Pain and swelling are the most common sign that a wrist is broken.
 A bone knocked out of place can make the wrist appear deformed.
 It can be difficult, but not impossible, to move or use the hand and wrist.
 Other fractured wrist symptoms include:

 - Severe pain when moving, gripping, or squeezing

 If the bone is pushing through the skin or exposed, it is imperative the injured person receive surgical intervention immediately.
 Trying to treat a wrist fracture at home can result in deformity, weakness, an inability to use the hand, and infection.

 Types of Wrist Fractures